NotAnyMike/ML-and-stocks/R/README.md

 ## RBM + ANN in `R` using `deepnet` package

-these are the values of the different configurations tested here and the score of the prediction (the error in prediction):
+These are the values of the different configurations tested here and the score of the prediction (the error in prediction):

 ![configs][configs]